a-rich/DJ-Tools/docs/conceptual_guides/file_standardization.md

 * the exception to the above is when the track title contains accent marks, any of the explicitly listed characters disallowed by Windows, or any other weird / non-standard characters

 ## Standard pre-processing
 To ensure Collection consistency and successful operation of `DJ Tools`, the following properties should be maintained for all music files. **Users of my Beatcloud instance _must_ complete a minimum of (1), (2), and (3) prior to uploading**.
 Since track title, artist names, and melodic key are objective, and populating these tags prior to uploading saves every other user from repeating these efforts, it is greatly appreciated if users also complete (4) and (5).
-It's advised that users complete (6) and (7) so they can use the [build_playlists][djtools.rekordbox.playlist_builder.build_playlists] feature:
+It's advised that users complete (6) and (7) at some point so they can use the [Build Playlists From Tags](../how_to_guides/build_playlists.md) feature:

 1. MP3 file format
 1. minimum 256 kbps bitrate